wuihee/cycling-safety-analysis/README.md

 The goal of this project is to collect data on the passing distance of cars to bicycles, as reliable data on this subject of study does not exist.
 I use a Time of Flight (TOF) to collect the data, which uses infrared technology to measure distance accurately.
 The sensor is mounted a bike which is used to ride around Singapore roads, collecting data which can be further analyzed.

+### Levels of Testing

+1. [Basic Tests](#basic-tests): First, I used the sensor measured the distance of stationary objects to determine its basic capacity.
+2. [Simple Outdoor Tests](#simple-outdoors-tests): Next, I tested sensor's ability to detect moving objects while stationary, and stationary objects while moving on a bike.
+3. [Cycling Tests](#cycling-tests): Finally, as per the goal of this project, I tested the sensor's ability to detect moving cars whilst moving on a bike.

 ## [Basic Tests](./data_analysis/Basic_Tests.ipynb)

 1. Setup